 Requirement R5

-Unlike the language in Requirement R3 that looks forward to ensure that a unit is tuned, Requirement R5 looks backward.
+Unlike the language in Requirement R3 that looks forward ensuring that a unit is tuned, Requirement R5 looks backward.
 Specifically, the language in Requirement R5, “becoming incapable,” indicates the unit was previously capable of meeting the tuning requirements in Requirement R3, but is no longer capable.
 Restated, Requirement R5 addresses units that were previously working but are now no longer working.

 The intent of Requirement R5 is to remove the “tiered” approach to PSS repair/replacement following a failure.
 A simple, streamlined approach to allow the Generator Owner sufficient time to repair or replace a broken PSS has been written.
 Consideration has been given for the need to procure parts or new equipment, schedule an equipment/unit outage, and install and test the repaired or replaced PSS.
 It is recognized that in some instances, it may require (1) replacement of an AVR, and (2) the existence of a PSS, or both the AVR and the PSS may need to be replaced to achieve a functioning system.